-Faculty who have won previous RESEARCH COUNCIL SEED GRANTS must have submitted a final report on those grants in order to be considered for new awards.
-There is no guarantee that all proposers will win awards.
+Faculty who have won previous RESEARCH COUNCIL SEED GRANTS must have submitted a Final Report for those grants in order to be considered for new awards.
+There is no guarantee that all proposers will receive awards.

-After completing five years of tenured service you are considered to be in the senior category.
-The purpose of the seed grants for senior investigators is to provide funding which supports initiatives in research and other scholarly activities by faculty members who are embarking upon distinctly new avenues of research.
-Application for this funding will also apply to faculty returning to research from an administrative assignment.
+The purpose of seed grants for senior investigators is to provide funding which supports initiatives in research and other scholarly activities by faculty members who are embarking upon distinctly new avenues of research, or who are returning to research from an administrative assignment.
+Faculty members completing five years of tenured service at UD are eligible under the Senior Faculty category.

 A co-signed letter from the Department Chair and the Dean will be required to verify that the proposal represents a new and distinctly different avenue of research/scholarship for the faculty member, and is a definite departure from past research endeavors.
 Similarly, faculty returning from administrative assignments will also need this co-signed letter.